 If something like this has happened to you, it is perfectly understandable to wonder what in the world is going on, and ask yourself how your ethnicity estimate can change.

-When I first started publishing articles on my website, I was surprised to see how popular the articles about ethnicity quickly became.
+When I first started publishing articles on this website, I was surprised to see how popular the articles about ethnicity quickly became.
 As it turns out, people really want to know where they come from, and when something doesn’t match up – or when an ethnicity estimate changes – it becomes a very big deal.

 A person who is proud that their extensive Irish heritage showed up as a large percentage of their ethnicity might be shocked to log in a few months later to see that their Irish might actually be Scottish or Wales.